The Changeling Hypothesis/Premature Prediction

 • • • •

 Beyond the Veil, Sirius Black, either as man or dog is waiting for him and serves as his guide.
-In the spirit realm the Voldemort entity can exist independently — probably in VaporMort form.
+In the spirit realm the Voldemort entity exists independently — probably in VaporMort form.
 It finds itself unable to retreat back through the Veil to the physical world.

 Enraged, it dogs Harry’s progress and settles in to hunt him.